FAQs About Bariatric Surgery in Baltimore, Maryland

 Obesity results from having an abnormally high proportion of body fat which exceeds the body’s skeletal and physical standards.
 Obesity develops into morbid obesity when an individual is 50-100 pounds or more over their ideal body weight and has a BMI (Body Mass Index) of 30 or higher.
 Morbid obesity includes one or more serious health conditions or diseases that are a direct result of the excess weight an individual carries, known as co-morbidities.
 BMI of 35 and higher with co-morbidities and 40 and higher with or without co-morbidities makes patients with morbid obesity a potential candidate for surgery.

-Any surgical procedure involves a certain degree of risk, but modern bariatric surgery has an excellent safety record with most patients experiencing few, if any, complications.
-This is not to minimize the fact that this is still a serious operation, which should only be considered after all other weight loss options have been exhausted.
+Any surgical procedure involves a certain degree of risk, but modern bariatric surgery has an excellent safety record with patients rarely experiencing any complications.
+This is not to minimize the fact that this is still a major operation, which should be considered after all a careful and thorough evaluation.

 Regardless of the type of weight loss surgery, it’s important that the decision to undergo surgery is carefully thought out.
 It’s imperative to weigh the risks of surgery with the long-term risks of remaining obese.
 Discuss any concerns you might have with your surgical team and your loved ones.

-With any bariatric procedure performed laparoscopically you are expected to recover fully to any occupation with four weeks.
-If you have a desk job, you are likely to be able to return to work earlier.
+With any bariatric procedure performed laparoscopically you are expected to recover fully and return to any occupation within 2-4 weeks depending on the type of work performed.
 If your job is physically demanding and requires heavy lifting or physical activity, a longer period off work may be necessary.
 If there are questions, patients should consult with their surgeons.

-Walking is encouraged as early as the first evening after surgery and, thereafter on a regular basis to increase your physical activity level.
+Walking is encouraged as early as the first evening after surgery and, on a regular basis thereafter to increase your physical activity level.
 Aerobic activities such as brisk walking, stationary biking, elliptical machines, etc. may be engaged almost immediately after surgery and are limited generally by the degree of discomfort that these activities cause.
 You may engage in swimming once your surgeon has determined that the wounds have healed sufficiently.
 Activities that are more strenuous or that involve lifting weights are generally discouraged for four weeks after surgery.
-This will vary by patient, and Drs.
-Averbach and Hamdallah will create a personal plan which is right for you.
+This will vary by patient, and our Surgeons will create a personal plan which is right for you.

 Vitamin and mineral supplements are necessary in the weight-loss period and certain vitamin/mineral supplements are needed life-long, depending upon the type of surgery you have.
 Insurance typically does not pay for vitamin and mineral supplements.
 However, you can pay for vitamins and minerals out of a flex medical account, which is a pre-tax account from your income that can be used for medical expenses.